-Benimaru Nikaido was modeled after Jean-Pierre Polnareff, in terms of appearance and personality.
+Benimaru Nikaido was modeled after Jean-Pierre Polnareff, in terms of appearance and Noriaki Kakyouin in terms of personality.
 He is even jokingly called Polnareff by the dev team.

 One of his alternate costumes in Maximum Impact 2 was modeled in the image of Tarma Roving from Metal Slug.